How to install proot Debian in Termux on Android phone (XFCE desktop + Audio + One-click starter)

 🇹🇼 中文版

 In this article I will tell you how to install proot Debian manually.
-This tutorial might also works for proot Ubuntu.

 Step by step, I will install proot Debian from minimum rootfs provided by Temux maintainers and setup a XFCE desktop with audio.
 Root permission is not required.
-After setting up the system, I will tell you how to start dekstop environment in on-click, without typing commands in terminal.
+After setting up the system, I will tell you how to start dekstop environment in one-click, without typing commands in terminal.

 The reason that I choose Debian over Ubuntu is Snaps.
 On Ubuntu 20.04 or higher, more and more packages will be redirected to install snap packages when running apt install commands, while snapd does not work on Termux proot.
 I would use a snap-free distro rather than disabling snapd on Ubuntu.